 A Material Transfer Agreement (MTA) is a legal document for the protection of tangible research materials created by researchers that may be useful to others for research or for commercial development.
-It is important to contact the UNLV Office of Technology Transfer prior to receiving or sending out any research materials so that appropriate MTAs can be developed to protect you and the institution.
+It is important to contact the UNLV Office of Economic Development prior to receiving or sending out any research materials so that appropriate MTAs can be developed to protect you and the institution.

 - Why are Confidential Disclosure Agreements necessary?

 A Confidential Disclosure Agreement, sometimes called a Non-Disclosure Agreement, is a legal document for the protection of proprietary information.
 Such a document is necessary before any transfer of proprietary information is made from one party (such as a university researcher) to another (such as a corporate representative).
 Otherwise, the transfer of proprietary information, even in a casual conversation, could legally be considered a public disclosure.
 In the worst case, such disclosure could allow the individual or company to whom this information was disclosed to use or transmit to others your confidential information, thus placing the invention in the public domain.
 This would preclude the possibility of obtaining intellectual property protection and would even violate federal regulations.
 It is important to contact the UNLV Office of Technology Transfer before disclosing any confidential proprietary information to another party.